Legal Insurance

 Oct 18, 2022

-A real estate attorney specializes in the legal transfer of real property — or real estate — from buyer to seller.
-Real estate attorneys may be responsible for a variety of tasks, ranging from preparing documents to resolving conflicts between the buyer and the seller.
+A real estate attorney specializes in the legal transfer of real property — or real estate — from buyer to seller, and is trained in real estate law.
+Real estate attorneys may be responsible for a variety of tasks, ranging from preparing documents to resolving conflicts between the buyer and the seller or property owner.

 Most importantly, a real estate attorney helps the property-buying process move smoothly.
-In this guide, we’ll take a closer look at the role of a real estate attorney and when and how to hire one.
+In this guide, we’ll take a closer look at why you may need legal representation on real estate matters, the role of a real estate attorney and when and how to hire a lawyer.

 What does a real estate attorney do?

-Real estate attorneys manage aspects of the property buying and selling process, such as:
+Real estate attorneys offer legal advice and manage aspects of the property buying and selling process during a real estate transaction, such as:

 • Preparing and reviewing documents, including the contract, deed, disclosures, and mortgage